peter2707/COS70008-Front-End/README.md

-# HIV Self Testing System - Frontend
+# Self Testing System - Frontend

-Welcome to the HIV Self Testing System React project!
+Welcome to the Self Testing System React project!
 This front-end application is designed to provide users with a seamless and user-friendly experience for self-testing of HIV.
 Please follow the steps below to get started.

 ## Prerequisites